neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - After restart, the node does no writes until it can obtain a fresh generation number from the control plane.
-- Once it has a generation number, it may activate all existing attachments.
+- Once it has a node generation number, it may activate all existing attachments.
 The generation of its attachments is stored on disk.
 This may be stale, but that is safe.
 - If any of its attachments were in fact stale (i.e. had be reassigned to another